duckduckgo/iOS/README.md

 In order to run it:
 1. Build a Debug version and install it on Simulator/Device.
-2. Select Instruments target and run it on a Mac.
-New instance of Instruments app will be run that has a grayed out icon indicating that it works in debug mode with custom instruments attached.
+2. Select Instruments target and run it on a Mac.A New instance of Instruments app will be run that has a grayed out icon indicating that it works in debug mode with custom instruments attached.
-3. Select 'DDG Trace' template or setup a custom one by importing 'DDG Timeline' instrument from Library .
+3. Select 'DDG Trace' template or set up a custom one by importing 'DDG Timeline' instrument from Library.
 4. Start recording.

 See [Instruments Developer Help](https://help.apple.com/instruments/developer/mac/current/) for reference how to create custom instruments.